Welcome Back To The Waynesville R-VI School District

 It's a great day to be a Tiger!

-Our Board meetings are open to the public and broadcast live on Channel 12 or on the Waynesville Channel 12 and Tiger TV Facebook page at http://www.facebook.com/watch/waynesvillech12/."
+When you have concerns or need questions answered, please work through our “chain of command” by talking directly with a teacher or staff member.
+Our Board meetings are open to the public and broadcast live on Channel 12 or on the Waynesville Channel 12 & Tiger TV Facebook page at https://www.facebook.com/watch/waynesvillech12/.

 With Tiger Pride,